gogetdata/ggd-recipes/docs/source/quick-start.rst

 .. note::

-    You can install mutliple data packages with a single install command, or you can break the installation up into multiple commands.
+    You can install multiple data packages with a single install command, or you can break the installation up into multiple commands.
     For example, if you wanted to install pfam domains and cpg islands annotation file for the human genome build hg19 you could use the following commands: